8 Countries Near Turkey and the reasons you must visit

 Antalya

-Situated on Turkey’s Mediterranean coast, Antalya is one of the most popular holiday destinations in the country, boasting stunning beaches along its crystal-clear waters.
+Situated on Turkey’s Mediterranean coast, Antalya is one of the most popular holiday destinations in this part of the country, boasting stunning beaches along its crystal-clear waters.

 It also offers visitors excellent shopping opportunities as well as a vibrant nightlife.